There are two types of pictures.

-And while taking pictures that show crying brides and smiling kids may pay the bills, the real question isn’t what you show in your pictures.
+And while taking pictures of crying brides and smiling kids is all well and good and pays the bills, the real question isn’t what you show in your pictures.
 It’s what you make people feel.
 That’s what voice is about.
 And it pays the bills even better.

-Because voice isn’t a luxury afforded to the arteeeste.
-It’s the heart of your craft.
-It’s you.
+Because voice isn’t just a luxury for the arteeeste.
+It’s about you.

-Truth is, 99 photographers out of 100 couldn’t tell you what their pictures actually say to their audience.
-They shoot for the most pregnant moments or the most skillful shots, relying on these elements to do the communication for them.
-They chase the chase, stuck in the hellish loop of trying to keep up with everyone else.
+Truth is, 99 photographers out of 100 couldn’t tell you what their pictures actually say.
+They rely on pregnant moments and showing their skill.
+But it leaves you chasing the chase, stuck in a hellish loop of trying to keep up with the competition.